gee-community/eetasks/README.md

 This extension contributes the following settings:

-* `EEtasks.maxTasks`: Maximum number of tasks to request from earthengine.
+* `eetasks.limit`: Maximum number of tasks to request from earthengine.
+This value is set by default to null, which means that there is no limit to the number of tasks to retrieve.

 ## Known Issues